logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-importing-dashbds.md

   - yberlinger
   - yotamloe
 ---
-You can import your existing dashboards to Logz.io via a manual process or via a bulk process, using a python script.
+You can import your existing dashboards to Logz.io via a manual process or via a bulk process, using a Python script.

 <!-- tabContainer:start -->
 <div class="branching-container">